Learn How to Use the 12 Traditions t...

 Jay Westbrook

-I was blessed to learn this Tradition and to view Nancy’s behavior as a manifestation of her suffering.
-Once I saw her suffering, I immediately had this Tradition to guide my behavior: stop judging her, and bring love and tolerance to the suffering alcoholic.
-That wasn't hard because of how much I loved Nancy.
+I was blessed to learn this Tradition and to view Nancy's behavior as a manifestation of her suffering.
+Once I saw her suffering, I used this Tradition to guide my behavior.
+I could set judgment aside and bring love and tolerance to someone who was suffering.

-What was hard was learning to see my own less-than-ideal behavior as a form of suffering too, and to release self-judgment so I could bring love and tolerance to myself.
-One realization that helped was this: being compassionate toward others but not toward myself was not a truly compassionate stance.
+What felt harder was learning to see my own less-than-ideal behavior as a form of suffering too, and to release self-judgment so I could bring love and tolerance to myself.
+A systematic review in Clinical Psychology and Psychotherapy found that greater self-compassion relates to a lower likelihood of problem drinking.1 One realization that helped was this: being compassionate toward others but not toward myself was not a truly compassionate stance.

-This Tradition is actually my favorite, and I believe it has brought about the greatest change in both my behavior and my relationships.
+This Tradition is my favorite, and I believe it has brought about the greatest change in my behavior and my relationships.

 The couple ought never let problems of money, property, or prestige divert them from their primary purpose.
-We sacrifice or surrender being materialistic and egotistical.
+We let go of being materialistic and ego-driven.

-Professionally, I am a hospice nurse and work bedside with dying patients and grieving families, and have done so for over a quarter century.
-I am at the top of my field, and am often asked (and paid) to speak nationally to groups of others who do the same work.
-I’m a fabulous speaker (I don’t believe in false modesty) and easy to work with, so there was a time when I was flying out of town to speak four to six times per month.
+Professionally, I am a hospice nurse and work bedside with dying patients and grieving families.
+I've done so for over a quarter century.
+I often get asked, and paid, to speak nationally to groups of others who do the same work.
+I enjoy speaking and I work well with others, so there was a time when I flew out of town to speak four to six times per month.

 I tried to say it was about earning extra money when the opportunity arose, and it was, in part.
 But it was also about my ego and the prestige of being recognized as a national expert.

-However, each time I flew to a convention or gathering to speak, it was time away from Nancy.
-And in truth, the relationship suffered.
-I failed to bring balance to my choices and let my desire for more money, more recognition, and more prestige cloud my priorities.
+Each time I flew to a convention or gathering to speak, it took time away from Nancy.
+Over time, our relationship suffered.
+I didn't balance my choices, and my desire for more money, recognition, and prestige clouded my priorities.

-I failed to bring balance to my choices and let my desire for more money, more recognition, and more prestige cloud my priorities.
+I didn't balance my choices, and my desire for more money, recognition, and prestige clouded my priorities.

 JW